open5e/open5e/source/combat/actions.rst

 When you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules for hiding.
-If you succeed, you gain certain benefits, as described in the "Unseen Attackers and Targets" section later in this chapter.
+If you succeed, you gain certain benefits, as described in :ref:`srd:unseen-attackers-and-targets`.

 Ready
 ^^^^^